Applied Psychology and Human Development

 lynch school of education

-The major in Applied Psychology and Human Development focuses on human learning and social interaction in a range of settings, including families, schools, and communities.
-It prepares students for work in social and community service and/or for graduate study in psychology, (especially clinical, counseling, development, education and community psychology) and related fields.
-The curriculum offers a theoretical base in developmental, educational, and counseling psychology with a focus on understanding psychology processes in context.
+The major in Applied Psychology & Human Development prepares students for work in social and community service and/or for graduate study in counseling, human development, educational psychology, and related fields.
+The curriculum offers a theoretical base in developmental and counseling psychology with a focus on understanding psychological processes in context.

 - human services